-The AP-5000 is constructed with an aluminium sleeve surrounding the delicate sensing electrodes.
-The Sleeve can be easily removed by unscrewing to allow cleaning of the individual electrodes, however, the Probe sleeve forms an integral, working part of the Probe's measurement system, and MUST be fitted for correct operation.
+The Aquaprobes are constructed with an aluminium sleeve surrounding the delicate sensing electrodes.
+The Sleeve can be easily removed by unscrewing to allow cleaning of the individual electrodes, however, The Probe sleeve, end cap and wiper form an integral, working part of the Probe's optical and EC measurement system, and MUST be fitted during calibration and measurement for correct operation.